Skip to content

 • You have two attempts to earn the minimum grade of B in the proseminar (a withdrawal grade counts as an attempt).
 The proseminar cannot be more than 2 years old at the time of application.

-Course sequencing.
-While the 2 courses don’t need to be taken in a particular order or in the same semester, we highly recommend that you start with MUSE 100 Introduction to Museum Studies.
+While the two courses don’t need to be taken in a particular order or in the same semester, we recommend that you start with MUSE 100 Introduction to Museum Studies.
 Each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 Applying to the Degree Program